 Open Research practices aim to make scientific research, data and dissemination accessible to all levels of an inquiring society.
+Similarly, Open Education practices aim to make scientific knowledge more openly accessible through the creation and sharing of educational resources such as textbooks, assessment structures, and student work.

 Staff members, PhD students and (Research) Master’s students from all UG faculties and the UMCG can submit case studies of Open Research practices, either as individuals or as teams.